scottbez1/splitflap/README.md

 ### Combined front panel (script)
 By default, the design will have a separate laser-cut faceplate for each individual module.
 For larger displays you may want to combine front panels into a single piece, and the repo has a script to help with this.

+You can modify:
+* Number of rows and columns
+* Horizontal and vertical spacing/separation of modules
+* Overall outer width and height of the panel

 There are a lot of options; see the `--help` for explanations.

 #### Example 1 - Laser cut 6x1